jhazelwo/docker-jumper/doc/PATCHING.md

 ```
 sed -i -e "s/Patched .*$/Patched $(date)\"/g" jumper/base/Dockerfile
 ./jumper/halt_all_users.sh --force
-./jumper/rebuild_base_image.sh
+./jumper/build_base.sh
-./jumper/rebuild_all_users.sh clean
+./jumper/build_users.sh
-./jumper/run_all_users.sh
+./jumper/run_users.sh
 ```

 ## Tags method

-Another way to handle patching would be to increment the image tag, but that requires changing the `FROM` and `ENV TAG` lines in ALL of the Dockerfiles; and, of course, you still have to delete the old containers and run new ones.
+Another way to handle patching would be to increment the image tag, but that requires changing the image_tag varible in [jumper/cfg/settings.sh](/jumper/cfg/settings.sh) and the `FROM` line in __ALL__ of the Dockerfiles in [jumper/user/](/jumper/user/).
+After you do that you need to do the halt/build/build/run procedure from above.

 In either case, using _latest_ as your image tag is __NOT__ recommended!